sphinx-tech/Web-3.0/README.md

 1. the integer to convert to hexadecimal
 2. the legnth of characters to denote the hexadecimal number with (extra MSB are padded with zeros)

-Finally, the value of noounce alongwith execution time is displayed
+Finally, the value of nounce alongwith the total execution time is displayed